 Using an Interpreter or Captioner for Classes

 - You should submit your request via the DSS Accommodations Portal to request an interpreter or captioner.
-Requests are filled on a first-come, first-served basis, and should be made as early as possible.
-Should you have issues with this step, contact Disability Support Services at (815) 921-2371.
+Requests are typically filled on a first-come, first-served basis, and should be made as early as possible.
+Should you have issues with completing the request, contact Disability Support Services at (815) 921-2371 for assistance.

-- Interpreters will be assigned to your classes.
+- Interpreters will be assigned to your classes by DSS.
 When two or more students who use interpreting/captioning are found to be taking the same class (but different sections), the Administrative Assistant may request for one or more students to switch sections whenever feasible.

 - The Administrative Assistant should be notified immediately of any changes to the student’s schedule.
 Late notification of changes in a student’s schedule or late registration may result in delayed provision of services.